thomasjungblut/go-sstables/README.md

 ### Benchmark

-For writes, here's a simple write benchmark on a SSD.
+Here's a simple write benchmark on a SSD.
 Basically writing a thousand records of varying sizes, with normal buffered writes and sync writes after each record.

 Keep in mind that compression should not save IO, since we're compressing random data.